 Good vs. Average Vertical Jump Height

 Once you measure your vertical jump, you can figure out where you fall on the scale.
-According to Norms for Fitness, Performance and Health, 13- to 14-year-old boys can use the following scale to assess their jump:
+According to a widely cited 2006 excerpt in Norms for Fitness, Performance and Health, 13- to 14-year-old boys can use the following scale to assess their jump:

 - The average, or 50th-percentile, jump is about 17 inches.